TomRaaff/first-mpa/LOG.md

 So for now I avoid it.
 I've set up a system around localStorage to handle all data that needs to be passed around.
 Maybe localstorage is a bit heavy for that though.

+### 11 Sept
+I've noticed that all pages share a similar set-up.
+They all need to:
+- do spinner stuff
+- fetch data
+- assign values to the html
+- assign click handlers
+Doing all of that stuff manually, is kind of messy too.
+And kind of annoying.
+So I took an idea of the set-up of Angular modules and tried to build a set-up function that should be able to handle the setting up of the page.

+Initially, I wanted the fetching of data to be handles by the setup as well, but that turned out to be impractical.
+Or I haven't found the right way yet.